wenkokke/keri.is/experimental-jams/strawberry-disaster.md

 background-image: "strawberry-disaster"
 ---

-Strawberry Disaster is an improv form adapted from the tabletop game [Fiasco].
+Strawberry Disaster is an improv form inspired by the tabletop game [Fiasco].
 It uses the structure of the [Harold] and [La Ronde], rigged to explode in a disastrous finale.

 <figure class="image is-16by9">
   <picture>